 - To draw – Black Fine point pen, Sharpie black marker, and Brush pens

 Watch this video to see how it works and how to make it

-Read on to learn some tips and tricks along with step by step pictures.
-Before starting to make, I suggest you making a rough sketch of how you want the Maze to be.
+Read on to learn some tips and tricks along with step-by-step pictures.
+Before starting to make, I suggest you make a rough sketch of how you want the Maze to be.

 Draw and colour the rangoli on the cardboard maze.
 You can also print your favourite mandala art from the internet, colour it and paste it over cardboard.

 Cut the drawn part out of the cardboard piece.
 Use a sharp cutter after placing the cardboard over the cutting mat.

 Next, Cut a few long cardboard strips the same way.
 Ours is 1″ wide.
 I have used the reference of a steel scale to cut these strips.

 We have to make the strips flexible so that it will be easy to stick over the curved lines.
 Just bend the strips bit by bit and make it curvy as shown here